-The average wedding in the UK now costs around 24,000 pounds (34,000 euros – Nov 2015).
+The average wedding in the UK now costs around 31,974 pounds (37,786 euros – *hitched.co.uk 2019).
 For couples who plan a wedding in France it’s possible to cut this cost and still have have a fabulous wedding in a stunning venue which includes onsite accommodation for guests.

 With all budgets in mind, Julie Francis from Dordogne wedding planning agency Your Wedding Planner.fr, has put together a mini guide to help you plan a wedding in France.
 This informative guide is a great starting point to kick start your wedding planning and is intended to take away some of the stress and worry of planning a wedding aboard.

-Below, Julie provides details of wedding venue options, a breakdown of the cost of services, as well as what you can expect when hiring a wedding planner.
+Below, Julie provides details of wedding venue options, the average cost of wedding services for 50 guests in South West France, as well as what you can expect when hiring a wedding planner.
 Julie also takes a look at the legal requirements for getting married in France and the different wedding ceremony options available.

 So why plan a wedding France ?